Social Media & Electronic Comms Policy

 Council email

-The Clerk to the Parish Council has their own council email address (clerk@sterth-pc.gov.uk).
+The Clerk to the Council has their own council email address (clerk@sterth-pc.gov.uk).
 The email account is monitored mainly during office hours, Monday to Friday, and the Clerk aims to reply to all questions sent as soon as possible.
 An ‘out of office’ message should be used when appropriate.

-The Clerk is responsible for dealing with email received and passing on any relevant mail to members or external agencies for information and/or action.
+The Clerk is responsible for dealing with email received and passing on any relevant mail to Councillors or external agencies for information and/or action.
 All communications on behalf of the Council will usually come from the Clerk, and/or otherwise will always be copied to the Clerk.
 All new emails requiring data to be passed on, will be followed up with a data consent form for completion before action is taken with that correspondence.

 Individual Councillors are at liberty to communicate directly with parishioners in relation to their own personal views and, if appropriate, copy to the Clerk.
 NB any emails copied to the Clerk become official and will be subject to The Freedom of Information Act.